 Do you ever wonder how IKEA names its thousands of products?
 We were curious, so we reached out to the retailer's team to find out once and for all.
 It turns out the Scandinavian brand follows strict guidelines of product and word category association.
 Some products (like lights, for instance) are named after Scandinavian islands.
-Others—chairs and fabric, respectively—are named after Scandinavian boys' and girls' names.
+Others—chairs and fabric, respectively—are named after Scandinavian boys' and girls' modern baby names.

 If, like most Americans, you like the name Emma, chances are you'll love its Scandinavian counterpart, Emmie (or Emmi).
 The adorable girls' name is also a pretty-in-pink striped fabric at IKEA.
 For the Americanized spelling, opt for Emmy, like actress Emmy Rossum.
 The name means "universal"—perfect for your mini traveler.

 The name Bernhard originates from the German word Bernhardt, meaning "strong bear."
 While it was most popular in the late 1800s, we heard traditional names are making a comeback.
-If you're "feeling the Bern," why not try the Scandinavian spelling Bernhard, which also a sleek office chair at IKEA?
+If you're "feeling the Bern," why not try the Scandinavian spelling Bernhard, which is also a sleek office chair at IKEA?

 Dorthy is a short spelling of Dorothy, popular in Sweden.
 It's also a charming floral pillow at IKEA.
 The Greek variant means "gift of God," and it was popular in the U.S. at the turn of the century.
 If you're looking for a classic feminine name, this is it.

 Elly—a variant of Ella, Eleanor, or Ellen—is an Irish baby name with a popular Scandinavian following.
 It's not surprising that IKEA picked a green hue for its kitchen towel of the same name.
-Meaning "light," the name may explain Ellie Goulding's single "Lights" back in 2010.